Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Auburn Stats and Trends

-- Auburn has played 12 games, with five wins against the spread.

-- The Tigers have been favored by 2.5 points or more six times this season and are 3-3 ATS in those games.
+- The Tigers have an against the spread record of 3-3 in their six games when favored by 2.5 points or more so far this season.

-- Auburn has gone over the point total in 45.5% of its opportunities this year (five times over 11 games with a set point total).
+- Auburn's games this year have hit the over on five of 11 set point totals (45.5%).

-- Auburn is 5-2 against the spread and 6-2 overall in games when it scores more than 21.0 points.
+- Auburn is 5-2 against the spread and 6-2 overall this season when the team puts up more than 21.0 points.

 - The Tigers have turned the ball over 12 times this season, 10 fewer than the Cougars have forced (22).